 Listen in below to the full podcast, Episode #194 How to Cure Onions (Part 2), of the Pioneering Today Podcast, where we don’t just inspire you, but give you the clear steps to create the homegrown garden, pantry, kitchen and life you want for your family and homestead.
 Go to Episode #193 How to Harvest Onions for Long Term Storage (Part 1)

-We began this series on onions by discussing how to know when your onions are ready to harvest.
+After teaching you how to grow your own onions from seed, we began this new series on onions by discussing how to know when your onions are ready to harvest.
 In the first video, I walk you through the harvesting season, so be sure to catch that if you haven’t yet.
 As a reminder, when you are curing your onions for long term storage, the type of onion matters.
 Sweet onions have a much shorter shelf life even when they've been cured properly, unlike other varieties that store well.
 The variety that works really well for our homestead, stored right on the pantry shelf, is a copra onion.

 Choosing a Place to Cure Onions